 Penn State hired The Nations Group as its owner’s rep, a role that extends to the consultant helping the school form a plan to finance the project before serving as the conduit between the architects and the general contractor.

 Apart from Penn State, The Nations Group is working on college football stadium renovations at Kansas, Air Force and Oregon State.
-In an interview in late 2022, Nations, a former college sports administrator, said in today’s environment overall, schools must change their mindset to expand stadium programming beyond six to seven football games a year to help justify and pay for the immense investments.
+Chris Nations, a former college sports administrator, said in today’s environment, schools must change their mindset to expand stadium programming beyond six to seven football games a year to help justify and pay for the immense investments.

 “These projects are becoming more expensive and needed,” Nations said.
 “Most everyone is in a similar mindset that they’ve got to change because they’re leaving money on the table.
 Their stadiums are both falling down and not serving their people well.”